 Photography that comes from the strategy.
 Not despite it.

-Brand photographer based in Adelaide Hills, SA.
-Craig Hindman produces brand photography for businesses across Australia - always strategy-first, always connected to the marketing brief.
+Craig Hindman is a brand photographer based in Adelaide Hills, producing brand photography for businesses across South Australia and Australia.
+Strategy-first, always connected to the marketing brief.
 Not just nice images.

 The brief is the most important thing in the room.